Jason M. Walsh: 2023 Election

+On November 7, 2023, Walsh won his first full term with 61% of the vote.

+Support for capital punishment

 Walsh has sought the death penalty in cases where the accused is charged with homicide in the first-degree.
 Under Pennsylvania law, an accused person may only receive a death penalty sentence after they have been convicted of first-degree homicide.
 The guilt trial of capital murder case is separate from the sentencing trial, as consistent with the Pennsylvania criminal code.

 Walsh has voiced intention to seek the death penalty in specific cases involving the killing of infants, all of which were under six months old.
 He has sought the death penalty in the case of the killing of a convenient store worker.
 He has also sought the death penalty for a case where the victim was killed by being burned alive.